Hassan Shehata

-Hassan Shehata (حسن شحاتة; born 19 June 1947) is an Egyptian former professional football player.
-Before retirement he played as a forward.
-He then became a football manager, who is now retired.
-Shehata led Egypt to victory in 3 titles, all which were at the African Cup of Nations: 2006, 2008 and 2010.
-He was the first ever coach to win three consecutive Africa Cup of Nations titles.
-Shehata is one of only two coaches to win the Africa Cup 3 times, along with Ghana's Charles Gyamfi.
+Hassan Hassan Shehata (حسن شحاتة; born 19 June 1947) is an Egyptian retired football manager and former professional football player who played as a forward.
+He is considered as one of the best forwards in the history of African football.
+He is nicknamed the "Master".
+As a manager, Shehata led Egypt to three consecutive Africa Cup of Nations titles, in 2006, 2008 and 2010.
+He is the first ever coach to win three consecutive Africa Cup of Nations titles.